-Yes, Leopard geckos can eat waxworms are they LOVE eating them!
-So much so, in fact, that they can become so obsessed with waxworms that they will refuse to eat anything else you offer them.
+Leopard geckos can eat waxworms and they LOVE eating them So much!
+In fact, they can become obsessed with waxworms and can actually get so addicted to them that they will refuse to eat anything else you offer.

 What Are Waxworms?

 Waxworms are the caterpillar larvae of the Greater Wax Moth, Galleria mellonella, and are a common live food source for reptiles.
 Waxworms are widely available and reptile owners like them because they can live for quite a while without food if kept at the right temperature.
 They are made even easier to take care of by the fact that they don’t consume food at the stage of their lives when they will be used as food.

 They have relatively poor nutritional value compared to other staples of a Leopard Gecko diet such as crickets, mostly due to their high-fat content.

 Take a Look: Leopard Gecko Glass Surfing – Why do they do that?

 Because they are full of fat and fat is the most calorie-dense macronutrient.
 In nature, the name of the game is staying alive, and to do that you need calories.